dakhushi/Project-1/README.md

 The purpose of this EDA is to help the investor to prepare the budget and select the city purchase the property in Australia Cities.
 We are going to explore and analyze a real estate dataset to understand underlying patterns, relationships and trends within the data.

-We are aiming to identify the factors that affect the house prices in Australia's 5 major cities ( Adelaide,Brisbane, Melbourne, Perth and Sydney).

 Key Questions and Insights we tried to work upon,

 + Price analysis:
 1.What is the average price of proprties in different cities or states?
 2.How does the price distribution look like(ex. are there any outliers)

 + Size and Space Analysis:
 1. How does the number of Bedrooms and bathrooms correlate with the size of the property?

 + Year Built Analysis:
 1. How does the age of the property affect the price?
 2. What are the most common construction years?

 + Type and garage Analysis:
 1. What type of properties are most common in different cities or states?

 ***Challenges we faced:***